 4.5.3 Market-oriented and subsistence workers

 Special attention may need to be given to the distinction between subsistence farmers and fishers and those working in market-oriented enterprises.
-As discussed in Section 3.5 above, workers should be classified in Sub-major Group 63: Subsistence Farmers, Fishers, Hunters and Gatherers, if the main aim of production is to provide food, shelter and other goods for consumption by members of the worker’s own household.
+As discussed in section 3.5 above, workers should be classified in Sub-major Group 63: Subsistence Farmers, Fishers, Hunters and Gatherers, if the main aim of production is to provide food, shelter and other goods for consumption by members of the worker’s own household.

 In most cases of subsistence activity some goods are sold to provide a minimum of cash income.
 If no cash income or bartering is involved, all production of goods for own consumption should be counted as employment and treated as subsistence production.
 Similarly, if a large surplus is produced, and more goods are sold than consumed, but the main aim of production was for own consumption, the jobs should nevertheless be classified in Sub-major Group 63.
 Jobs should only be classified as market-oriented agricultural forestry, fishery or hunting if the main aim of the activity is to produce goods for the market.